awsdocs/amazon-sagemaker-developer-guide/doc_source/usingamazon-sagemaker-components.md

    - name: pipeline-runner-token-dkjrk
    ```

-#### Create an Amazon SageMaker execution role<a name="create-an-amazonsagemaker-execution-role"></a>
+#### Create an SageMaker execution role<a name="create-an-amazonsagemaker-execution-role"></a>

-The `kfp-example-sagemaker-execution-role` IAM role is used by Amazon SageMaker jobs to access AWS resources\.
+The `kfp-example-sagemaker-execution-role` IAM role is used by SageMaker jobs to access AWS resources\.
 For more information, see the IAM Permissions section\.
 You provide this role as an input parameter when running the pipeline\.

 Run the following to create the role\.
 Note the ARN that is returned in your output\.